Russian markets brace for second crash as West sanctions CBR reserves

 Brinkmanship

-The peace talks in Belarus came the same day as Putin put Russia’s nuclear forces on alert due to “aggressive moves by Nato” that have only increased tensions further.
+The peace talks in Belarus came the same day as Putin put Russia’s nuclear forces on alert due to “aggressive moves by Nato”, which has only increased tensions further.

-As bne IntelliNews argued in a recent opinion piece Putin is playing a “game of chicken” where he is slowly ratcheting up pressure in order to force Ukraine to concede its Nato ambitions and declare neutrality.
+As bne IntelliNews argued in a recent opinion piece, Putin is playing a “game of chicken”, where he is slowly ratcheting up pressure in order to force Ukraine to concede on Russia's demands to forego Nato membership and declare neutrality.

 “I still think brinksmanship/miscalculation is the right frame to understand Putin's decision-making.
-If you think the other side will fold fast, and that the world has already resigned itself to Ukraine being in the Russian "sphere", the risks seem manageable,” Professor Sergey Radchenko of the John Hopkins university said in a tweet.
+If you think the other side will fold fast, and that the world has already resigned itself to Ukraine being in the Russian 'sphere', the risks seem manageable,” Professor Sergey Radchenko of the John Hopkins University said in a tweet.

 But Radchenko also points out the war in Ukraine doesn't seem to be going as well as planned, forcing Putin to escalate again.

 “He gambled, and he failed, and that's why we are back to brinksmanship with nuclear threats.
 Nuclear brinksmanship is underpinned by rational calculations about the other side's likely reaction.
-Khrushchev's certainly was,” Radchenko said referring to his arguments that the current crisis is very similar to the “Berlin crisis” in 1961 that ended with the construction of the Berlin wall.
+Khrushchev's certainly was,” Radchenko said, referring to his arguments that the current crisis is very similar to the “Berlin crisis” in 1961 that ended with the construction of the Berlin wall.

-According to these arguments if the talks in Belarus fail then Putin will step up the violence in Ukraine another notch and could unleash infantry in attacks on major cities and maybe storm Kyiv that would leave to major destruction and significant loss of life.
+According to these arguments, if the talks in Belarus fail then Putin will step up the violence in Ukraine another notch and could unleash infantry in attacks on major cities and maybe storm Kyiv, which would lead to major destruction and a significant loss of life.

 Emergency rate hikes on the way

-As the ruble goes into free fall the CBR is very likely to react with emergency rate hikes.
+As the ruble goes into free fall, the CBR is very likely to react with emergency rate hikes.
 When the ruble last crashed to RUB80 to the dollar in the 2014 crisis following an oil shock the regulator was forced to hike rates to 17% to stop the bleeding.

-The CBR then spent the next five years cutting rates, which fell to a post Soviet low of 4.25% in July 2020 until inflation roared back with the coronacrisis.
+The CBR then spent the next five years cutting rates, which fell to a post-Soviet low of 4.25% in July 2020 until inflation roared back with the coronacrisis.

-CBR governor Elvira Nabiullina was quick to see the reappearance of structural inflation with the current crisis and was aggressively hiking rates all of last year: March (25bp), April (50bp), June (50bp), July (100bp), September (25bp), October (75bp), December (100bp).
+CBR Governor Elvira Nabiullina was quick to see the reappearance of structural inflation with the current crisis and was aggressively hiking rates all of last year: in March (25bp), April (50bp), June (50bp), July (100bp), September (25bp), October (75bp) and December (100bp).

-The central bank was expected to maybe hike rates one more time this year but analysts said the tightening cycle had more or less come to an end.
+The central bank was expected to hike rates maybe one more time this year but analysts said the tightening cycle had more or less come to an end.

-Those bets are off now with the collapse of the currency and the CBR is now highly likely to put in another large rate hike and soon to put a floor under the ruble’s value, undoing all of the progress of the last five years to bring overnight interest rates down to “normal” levels.
+Those bets are off now with the collapse of the currency and the CBR is now highly likely to put in another large rate hike and put a floor under the ruble’s value, undoing all of the progress of the last five years to bring overnight interest rates down to “normal” levels.

 That will also hit growth.
-The outlook for growth this year was for 2.2%-2.4%, but as Capital Economic wrote in a recent note the outlook now is for a 5% contraction, or worse.
+The outlook for growth this year was for 2.2%-2.4%, but as Capital Economics wrote in a recent note, the outlook now is for a 5% contraction, or worse.